What is the H7N9 influenza?

 reported.
 If doctors are concerned about patients presenting with milder

-the only country that has recently reported human cases of H7N9 influenza.
+that have recently reported human cases of H7N9 influenza.

 - Any person who provided care for the patient or who had other